About Vegetarian Guides

 Why Veggie Guides?

-Vegetarianism is growing explosively.
-Veganism is growing even faster within vegetarianism.
-The veggie market is bigger than the gay market, yet hardly addressed at all by the media and travel guides beyond a few token listings.
+Veganism is growing explosively.
+The vegan market is huge, yet largely ignored by the media and travel guides beyond a few token listings.
 We decided to do something about this.

 How We Started

-After working for a major travel publisher in the eighties, Alex Bourke set up Vegetarian Guides to map the world for vegetarians and vegans.
-His aim was to make it easy for vegetarians and vegans to eat anywhere in the world.
-Since 1991 he's travelled widely on five continents, working with veggie and vegan groups in each country to create an unrivalled research network.
+After working for a major travel publisher in the eighties, Alex Bourke set up Vegetarian Guides to make it easy for vegetarians and vegans to eat out and travel.
+Since 1991 he's travelled widely on five continents, working with vegan groups in each country to create an unrivalled research network.

 The Veggie Guides approach

-We are building a comprehensive series of guides for vegetarians, in partnership with the people best placed to research them, the coordinators of local and national vegetarian organisations in each country.
+We create vegan guides in partnership with the people best placed to research them, the coordinators and members of local and national vegan groups and organisations.
 They ensure that our books remain up to date and comprehensive.
 We tell you where to eat out, shop and sleep, whether you're a resident or a traveller.

 About The Editors

-Alex to speak at World Vegetarian Congress 2004
+Alex to speak at World Vegetarian Congress in Brazil

 A Vegan Activist Life story from the book Vegan Stories